truchas/truchas/BUILDING.md

 Truchas requires some additional libraries, but these can be built by the third party library build step described below.

-#### Compiling
+### Compiling
 Compiling Truchas for the first time is usually a two-stage process.
 The first stage involves building and installing additional third party libraries (TPL) that Truchas requires and which are not present on your system.
 This only needs to be done once.
 A cmake superbuild project for this stage can be found in the [truchas-tpl](https://gitlab.com/truchas/truchas-tpl) repository on GitLab.
-This version of Truchas is tested against the "v10" bundle of TPLs;
+This version of Truchas is tested against the "v13" bundle of TPLs;
-do a `git checkout v10` after cloning the TPL repository. *v10 is required if using the Intel 19.1 compiler*.
+do a `git checkout v13` after cloning the TPL repository.
 See its README file for further instructions.

 Once the required TPLs are installed, the procedure for building Truchas is straightforward.
 You create a build directory, run cmake from that directory,